Mr-Tech-13/Ubiquiti-scraper/README.md

-# Zotac-Queue-Alert
+# Ubiquiti product alert
-Tracks zotacstore and will alert you when there is a queue
+Tracks ubiquiti and will alert you when there is a restock

 **Description**

-This uses code from streetmerchant (https://github.com/jef/streetmerchant), and I modified it so that it will track zotac queues.
+This uses code from streetmerchant (https://github.com/jef/streetmerchant), and I modified it so that it will track ubiquiti products.

 **Instructions**

 1. Download Node.js
-2. Clone this project git clone https://github.com/Mr-Tech-13/Zotac-Queue-Alert.git 2a.
+2. Clone this project git clone https://github.com/Mr-Tech-13/Ubiquiti-scraper.git 2a.
 To checkout a particular reference, use git checkout <ref name> after cloning.
 4. Navigate to this project by entering cd streetmerchant.
 5. Run npm install.